Search

 The Rising Sun in Modern Symbolism

 Flags and emblems featuring the rising sun convey optimism and the birth of new nations or movements.
-The symbol encourages individuals and societies to look forward with hope and determination.
+It is a symbol for hope that encourages individuals and societies to look forward with hope and determination.

 Fun Facts